HomeArticlesProcedures

 Fallopian tube — Isthmus Thin, uniform, thread-like proximal segment; smooth walls Irregular dilation, strictures, salpingitis isthmica nodosa (SIN: multiple small diverticula) SIN is associated with ectopic pregnancy risk and tubal infertility

-Fallopian tube — Ampulla Wider, gently curving distal segment; smooth mucosal folds Dilated, sacculated distal tube with no peritoneal spill = hydrosalpinx Hydrosalpinx is a common cause of distal tubal occlusion; associated with prior PID or endometriosis
+Fallopian tube — Ampulla Wider, gently curving distal segment; smooth mucosal folds Dilated, sacculated distal tube with no peritoneal spill = hydrosalpinx Hydrosalpinx is a consequence and imaging marker of distal tubal occlusion; common associations include prior PID and endometriosis

-Fimbriae / Peritoneal spill Free spill of contrast from both tubes; contrast pools in the pouch of Douglas (dark, amorphous cloud around the distal tube and uterus) No spill from one or both tubes; localized spill suggesting peritubal adhesions Absent spill = tubal occlusion.
-Loculated spill = peritubal adhesions tethering the fimbriae
+Fimbriae / Peritoneal spill Free radiopaque contrast spill from each tube, dispersing in the peritoneal cavity No spill from one or both tubes; localized spill suggesting peritubal adhesions Absent spill suggests occlusion but must be interpreted with filling pattern and artifacts.
+Loculated spill may suggest peritubal adhesions

-Intravasation Not present Contrast visible within uterine or ovarian veins — appears as fine, wispy, branching channels extending away from the uterus Caused by excessive injection pressure, recent uterine surgery, or damaged endometrium.
-Stop injection immediately if observed
+Intravasation Not present Contrast visible within uterine or ovarian veins — appears as fine, wispy, branching channels extending away from the uterus Associated with pressure, tubal occlusion, bleeding or recent instrumentation.
+Stop injection and notify the physician; with oil-based contrast, halt immediately because embolism can be serious

-Lymphatic filling Not present Contrast in fine, tortuous lymphatic channels near the uterine cornua Similar etiology to intravasation; more common with oil-based contrast.
-Usually self-limited
+Lymphatic filling Not present Contrast in fine, tortuous lymphatic channels near the uterine cornua Distinguish lymphatic/vascular opacification from tubal filling; stop injection and obtain physician assessment

 Common Uterine Anomalies Recap